Hailar District: Administrative divisions

-Hailar is divided into 6 subdistricts and 2 towns: Zhengyang Subdistrict, Kaoshan Subdistrict, Jiankang Subdistrict, Shengli Subdistrict, Hulun Subdistrict, Jianshe Subdistrict, Fendou, and Hake.
+Hailar is divided into 7 subdistricts and 2 towns:

 Climate

-Hailar has a humid continental climate (Köppen Dwb) bordering on a subarctic climate (Köppen Dwc).
+Hailar has a dry-winter humid continental climate (Köppen Dwb).
 Winters are long, very dry and severe, due to the semi−permanent Siberian High, while summers are short, though very warm, and rather wet, due to the East Asian monsoon.
 The monthly 24-hour average temperature ranges from −24.8 °C in January to 20.4 °C in July, while the annual mean is −0.40 °C. With monthly percent possible sunshine ranging from 55% in December to 69% in February, sunshine is abundant year-round, and the annual total is 2,719 hours.
 More than two-thirds of the annual rainfall occurs during the three summer months.
-The Mohe-Huma-Hailar triangle between northern Heilongjiang and Northeastern Inner Mongolia, which almost equivalent to China's subarctic climate zone, suffers the most severe cold winter in China.
+The Mohe-Huma-Hailar triangle between northern Heilongjiang and Northeastern Inner Mongolia, which is almost equivalent to China's subarctic climate zone, suffers the most severe cold winter in China.